nsubrahm/simulators/rest/README.md

 # Introduction

-This project is a HTTP REST client to publish valid payloads to `cleaner` service.
+This project is a HTTP REST client to publish valid payloads to `payload` service.

 ## Getting started